PyThaiNLP/pythainlp/docs/api/soundex.rst

 ====================================
 The :class:`pythainlp.soundex` is soundex for thai.

+.. autofunction:: lk82
-.. autofunction:: LK82
+.. autofunction:: udom83
-.. autofunction:: Udom83
+.. autofunction:: metasound